Knarkoffer/CalibreWeblibraryDownloader/README.md

 ## Acknowledgments

+* Kovid Goyal for creating the excellent application calibre
 * Thanks to the creators of BeautifulSoup for their excellent way of processing HTML-code
 * Other creators of libraries I've used